 There is no cure for reactive arthritis.
-But treatments for reactive arthritis can help relieve your symptoms.
+But the symptoms can go into remission and not require treatment, unless a subsequent flare occurs.
+Treatments for reactive arthritis can help relieve your symptoms.

 Because reactive arthritis is an autoimmune reaction, antibiotics can’t treat the inflammation in your joints.